roubertedgar/workshoptw/README.md

 Ok, now we have an application that creates, store and fetch places from database with a well defined layers by the MVVM architecture.
 Right, but we want to make some changes on our system.
 Put new features and things like that.

 So, thinking about scalability, we had to provide a way to ensure that changes on our app don't became a problem.
-Making programmers feels comfortable to work with
+Making programmers feel comfortable to work with our code.
+For that, we have unit tests.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcxNTA1OTIxMSwyODA3ODg4MzldfQ==
+eyJoaXN0b3J5IjpbLTkxNzYyMjUwMCwyODA3ODg4MzldfQ==
 -->